A&E (TV network)

-A&E (an initialism of its original name, the Arts & Entertainment Network) is an American cable and satellite television network and the flagship property of A+E Global Media, a joint venture between Hearst Communications and Comcast (through the Disney General Entertainment Content division of Disney Entertainment).
+A&E (an initialism of its original name, the Arts & Entertainment Network) is an American cable and satellite television network and the flagship property of A+E Global Media, a property of Hearst Communications.
 A&E was launched on February 1, 1984, as a block on Nickelodeon.
 The network originally focused on fine arts, documentaries, dramas and educational entertainment.
 Today, it deals primarily in non-fiction programming, including reality television, true crime, documentaries and miniseries, thus de-emphasizing its full name in the process.

 Since 1985, it is no longer a programming block, due to its joint owners spinning it off into a 24-hour channel while Nickelodeon later launched Nick at Nite to fill in the time slot A&E formerly held.
 As of November 2023, A&E is available to approximately 63,000,000 pay television households in the United States – down from its 2011 peak of 100,000,000 households.
 The American version of the channel is being distributed in Canada while international versions were launched for Australia, Latin America, and Europe.